Jennyh1005/Work-Log-Journal/README.md

 # Work-Log-Journal
+a.
 Title for your project is about

-A sentence on the purpose of the project
+b.
+The purpose of creating a visual novel is to tell an interactive story through a combination of text, images, and sound, providing an immersive experience for the player.

-Goal: What do you want to have finished by the middle of June?
+c.
+By the middle pf June, I want to finish outlining the main story, complete the script and done programing.

-Technology used: What are you using to make the project?
+d.
+I am going to use my Macbook to make the project.